Resources

 By Resources, Ward 1

-Your water will be turned off on Wednesday, February 12th, 9:30am to 5:00pm.
+On Wednesday, March 26th, from 6:00am to 7:30am, please expect a brief water outage and loss of water pressure while we work in your area.
 If we need to reschedule this work due to weather or other circumstances, we will let you know the new date and time.

 Property owner/manager responsibilities during a water interruption